AI Alignment Strategies

 5. The Alignment Problem in AGI

 A number of AI alignment strategies are being actively researched.
-Some of the most promising ones include:
+Some of the most promising include:

 OpenAI: RLHF in Practice

-OpenAI uses Reinforcement Learning with Human Feedback (RLHF) to refine its models, particularly in natural language processing.
-With RLHF, human trainers rank model responses, guiding the AI to generate outputs that align with ethical standards and social norms.
-This method helps OpenAI’s models, such as ChatGPT, avoid harmful or biased outputs by aligning them with human preferences.
-By continuously adjusting the model with real-time feedback, RLHF improves conversational behavior, making the AI more responsible and aligned with societal expectations.
+OpenAI uses Reinforcement Learning with Human Feedback (RLHF) to improve its language models.
+Human trainers rank model responses, helping guide AI outputs to align with ethical norms and social expectations.
+This reduces harmful or biased content and improves conversational quality.
+RLHF enables ongoing refinement, making AI more responsible and socially aware.

 DeepMind: CIRL & Value Learning